 such that $V_{L/R}$ are given by the light-like Wilson lines

 By performing the corresponding gauge transformation, the initial conditions in temporal axial gauge then take the form

 which is illustrated on the right panel of Fig.~\ref{GaugeVsGauge}.
-Due to the fact that the incoming nuclei are initially well separated from each other, at each particular point $z$ at most one of the two Wilson lines $V_{L/R}$ is different from the identity, and the Wilson lines in Eq.~\eqref{eq:mainWils} effectively commute.
+By initializing the simulation, at a sufficiently early time $t=t_0$, where the incoming nuclei are well separated from each other, one finds that at each particular point $z$ at most one of the two Wilson lines $V_{L/R}$ is different from the identity, and the Wilson lines in Eq.~\eqref{eq:mainWils} effectively commute.
 Similarly, at each particular point $z$ the corresponding gauge fields $A^{i}$ vanish, or reduce to the well known solutions $A^{i}_{L/R}$ for individual nuclei in the respective light-cone gauge \cite{JalilianMarian:1996xn,Kovchegov:1996ty,Lappi:2003bi}, as indicated in Fig.~\ref{GaugeVsGauge}.

 So far we have discussed the structure of the initial conditions in the continuum, and we will now address the corresponding lattice implementation.
-Starting from a given distribution of color charges $\rho_{L/R}(t_0,z,x_\perp)$ at initial time $t_0<0$ discretized on a spatial $x,y,z$ grid, we first compute the covariant gauge $A^\pm_{cov.}(t_0,z,x_\perp)$ fields according to Eq.~\ref{eq:CovGauge}, and subsequently construct the discretized version $V_{L/R}(t_0,z,x_\perp)$ of the light-like Wilson lines.
-Since before the collision, the Wilson lines $V_{R}(x^{+},x_\perp)$ are independent of $x^{-}$, the light-like Wilson lines $V_{R}(t_0,z,x_\perp)$ can be defined to end on the lattice points $x,y,z$ at initial time $t_0$ as illustrated in the left panel of Fig.~\ref{HolyGrail}.
+Starting from a given distribution of color charges $\rho_{L/R}(t_0,z,\bm{x_\perp})$ at initial time $t_0$ (as shown in Fig.~\ref{GaugeVsGauge}) discretized on a spatial $x,y,z$ grid, we first compute the covariant gauge $A^\pm_{cov.}(t_0,z,\bm{x_\perp})$ fields according to Eq.~\ref{eq:CovGauge}, and subsequently construct the discretized version $V_{L/R}(t_0,z,\bm{x_\perp})$ of the light-like Wilson lines.
+Since before the collision, the Wilson lines $V_{R}(x^{+},\bm{x_\perp})$ are independent of $x^{-}$, the light-like Wilson lines $V_{R}(t_0,z,\bm{x_\perp})$ can be defined to end on the lattice points $x,y,z$ at initial time $t_0$ as illustrated in the left panel of Fig.~\ref{HolyGrail}.